pgr0ss/bazel-deps/README.md

 ## Deprecated

 I no longer use `bazel-deps` on my projects, nor do I actively maintain it.
-Now, I use `transitive_maven_jar` from the official migration-tooling project: https://github.com/bazelbuild/migration-tooling#transitive_maven_jar
+Now, I use the official [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external).

-I still accept pull requests from others, though.

 ## Usage